Metric Behaviour of the Magnus Embedding: Introduction

-Osin \cite{Osin01} has described the distortion functions of subgroups of finitely generated nilpotent groups.
-In particular, for a $c$--step nilpotent group $N$ his result implies that the maximal distortion of a cyclic subgroup of $N$ will be $n^c$.
-A consequence of Theorem \ref{thmspecial:conj length in wreath products}, Theorem \ref{thmspecial:wreath CLF lower bounds} and Osin's work is that when restricting to elements in $A \wr N$ not conjugate to an element of the form $(1,b)$, the conjugacy length function will be $n^\alpha$, where $\alpha \in [c,c+2]$.
-However, since we do not yet know the conjugacy length function of a general $c$--step nilpotent group, apart from this lower bound we cannot estimate the conjugacy length function of $A \wr N$.
-In the particular case when $N$ is $2$--step nilpotent we know its conjugacy length function is quadratic by Ji, Ogle and Ramsey \cite{JOR10}.
-This implies that the conjugacy length function of $A\wr N$, when $N$ is torsion-free, is $n^\alpha$ for some $\alpha \in [2,7]$.

-The structure of the paper is as follows: we begin in Section \ref{sec:preliminaries} with the appropriate preliminary definitions, including a brief account of Fox calculus.
-This section builds up to Theorem \ref{thmspecial:magnus q.i.}.
-In Section \ref{sec:conjugacy in wreath products} we study conjugacy in wreath products, obtaining the upper bound in Section \ref{sec:short conj in wreath - upper bound} and the lower bound in Section \ref{subsec:lower bounds}.
-The subgroup distortion of cyclic subgroups of $S_{r,d}$ is discussed in Section \ref{sec:subgroup distortion}, before we move onto conjugacy in free solvable groups in the penultimate section.
+A consequence of this is that the Magnus embedding will be a quasi-isometric embedding for word metrics coming from any choice of finite generating sets.

+In the realm of solvable groups, the Magnus embedding proves to be a very useful tool.
+In particular it provides a means to study \emph{free solvable groups}.
+Given a free group $F$ of rank $r$, denote by $F^{(d)}$ its $d$--th derived subgroup.
+The free solvable group of rank $r$ and derived length $d$ is the quotient

+As its name suggests, the free solvable group $S_{r,d}$ is the free group in the variety of $r$--generated solvable groups of derived length $d$.
+Hence, any finitely generated solvable group is a quotient of a free solvable group.
+As is well known, the Magnus embedding enables us to see $S_{r,d+1}$ as a subgroup of $\Z^r \wr S_{r,d}$.

-Finally, in Section \ref{sec:compression}, we apply Theorem \ref{thmspecial:magnus q.i.} to study the $L^p$ compression exponents for free solvable groups.
+We apply Theorem \ref{thmspecial:magnus q.i.} to study the $L^p$ \emph{compression exponents} for free solvable groups.
 Compression exponents were first introduced by Guentner and Kaminker \cite{GK04}, building on the idea of uniform embeddings introduced by Gromov \cite{Grom93} and G. Yu \cite{Yu00}.
-In particular we show that free solvable groups have non-zero Hilbert compression exponent.
+In particular we use results of Naor and Peres \cite{NP11} and Li \cite{Li10} to show that free solvable groups have non-zero Hilbert compression exponent.

 \begin{thmspecial} For $r,d \in \N$, $r,d\neq 1$, the $L^p$ compression exponent for $S_{r,d}$ satisfies

 \end{thmspecial}